sikuli/sikuli/docs/source/region.rst

 	.. py:method:: nearby([range])

-		Derive a new :py:class:`Region` that represents the nearby neighorhood of the the current region.
-The new region is derived by extending the current region in all directions by *range* number of pixels.
-The center of the new region remains hte same.
+		Returns a new :py:class:`Region` that includes the nearby neighbourhood of the the current region.
+The new region is defined by extending the current region's dimensions in all directions by *range* number of pixels.
+The center of the new region remains the same.

 		:param range: a positive integer indicating the number of pixels (default = 50).
 		:return: a :py:class:`Region` object

 	.. py:method:: above([range])

-		Derive a new :py:class:`Region` that represents the area *above* the current region.
-The new region is constructed by extending the current region from its top border by *range* number of pixels towards the top boundary of the screen.
-This new region will also include the current region.
-If *range* is omitted, it extends all the way to the boudnary of the screen.
+		Returns a new :py:class:`Region` that is defined above the current region's top border with a height of *range* number of pixels.
+		So it does not include the current	region.
+		If *range* is omitted, it reaches to the top of the screen.
 The new region has the same width and x-position as the current region.

-		:param range: a positive integer indicating the number of pixels to extend above.
+		:param range: a positive integer defining the new height

 	.. py:method:: below([range])

-		Derive a new :py:class:`Region` that represents the area *below* the current region.
-The new region is constructed by extending the current region from its bottom border by *range* number of pixels towards the bottom boundary of the screen.
-The new region will also include the current region.
-If *range* is omitted, it extends all the way to the bottom boundary of the sreen.
+		Returns a new :py:class:`Region` that is defined below the current region's bottom border with a height of *range* number of pixels.
+		So it does not include the current	region.
+		If *range* is omitted, it reaches to the bottom of the screen.
 The new region has the same width and x-position as the current region.

 	.. py:method:: left([range])

-		Derive a new :py:class:`Region` that represents the area to the *left* of the current region.
-The new region is constructed by extending the current region from its left border by *range* number of pixels towards the left boundary of the screen.
-The new region will also include the current region.
-If *range* is omitted, it extends all the way to the left boundary of the sreen.
+		Returns a new :py:class:`Region` that is defined left of the current region's left border with a width of *range* number of pixels.
+		So it does not include the current	region.
+		If *range* is omitted, it reaches to the left border of the screen.
 The new region has the same height and y-position as the current region.

 	.. py:method:: right([range])

-		Derive a new :py:class:`Region` that represents the area to the *right* of the current region.
-The new region is constructed by extending the current region from its right border by *range* number of pixels towards the right boundary of the screen.
-The new region will also include the current region.
-If *range* is omitted, it extends all the way to the right boundary of the sreen.
+		Returns a new :py:class:`Region` that is defined right of the current region's right border with a width of *range* number of pixels.
+		So it does not include the current	region.
+		If *range* is omitted, it reaches to the right border of the screen.
 The new region has the same height and y-position as the current region.

 .. _FindinginsideaRegionandWaitingforaVisualEvent: